Brainwave is an electronic

 This band and their songs contain examples of:

 - Autotune: Used on "Raw" to provide a multitracked effect.

-- Band of Brothers: Greg's sister, Mary, does vocals on “Drone”, and his dad, Ken, plays wineglasses on two songs from "Amorphous+".
+- Band of Relatives: Greg's sister, Mary, does vocals on “Drone”, and his dad, Ken, plays wineglasses on two songs from "Amorphous+".